-- 3.48 If an organisation or named person informs us during our investigation, or at provisional views stage, that a standard is not applicable for the care and treatment provided, we should ask them why if they haven't provided this information already.
-(Policy requirement) Our clinical adviser can then determine if the reasons provided were suitable, and if not, apply a suitable standard instead. - 3.49 If a caseworker and/or clinical advisor is unable to establish an applicable standard to use then details of the case should be escalated to the relevant Assistant Director and lead clinician.
+- 3.48 If an organisation or named person informs us during our investigation, or at provisional views stage, that a standard is not applicable for the care and treatment provided, we should ask them why, if they haven't provided this information already.
+(Policy requirement) Our clinical adviser can then determine if the reasons provided were suitable, and if not, apply a suitable standard instead. - 3.49 Our clinical adviser should make clear if there is, or is not, a relevant standard.
+If their advice does not make this clear, the caseworker should clarify this with them.
+(Policy requirement) - 3.50 If a clinical advisor is unable to establish an applicable standard to use, then the caseworker should escalate details of the case to an Operations Manager, unless the caseworker has delegated authority under the Accreditation Scheme.
+Where the Operations Manager is satisfied all reasonable steps have been taken to identify a relevant standard and that there is no applicable standard, it is acceptable to rely on the clinical adviser's professional opinion.
+Where an Operations Manager is unsure, a lead clinician should be consulted.
+(Policy requirement) - 3.51 All discussions should be documented in the decision form, together with all steps taken to locate an appropriate standard.
 (Policy requirement)